AshHealy/Floyd/README.md

 - Create a Button that starts the timer :I
 - The buttons should have been Styled Components
 - Logic is chaotic and will bite you in the ass no matter what

+## Notes and Questions To Ask Ben & Steve

+- Can I refactor my App so that everthing is easier to style
+- How can I save the game?
+Should I be able to save the game?